 Space and Seating:

-Often there's a half hour or so of folks arriving, maybe nibbling on snacks or getting a drink, chatting until the critical mass is achieved (or start time has arrived) and the live music begins.
+Often there's a half hour or so of folks arriving, maybe nibbling on snacks or getting a drink, chatting until the critical mass and seating is achieved (or start time has arrived) and the live music begins.
 I'll do two 45-50 minutes sets, punctuated by a brief intermission for bathroom breaks and more snacking/drinking/chatting.
-It's often nice to play a little music softly in the background during this break (as well as before the concert.)
+It's often nice to play a little of your favorite music softly in the background during this break (as well as before the concert.)
 I'll likely try to sell a CD or two then.

 Audience and RSVP's: